We Continue the Change – Democratic Bulgaria: Issues with regional lists

 There were disagreements between members of the alliance over the orders and members of regional lists.

 Prior to the final announcement and submission of the regional lists, some figures in PP either left the party or threatened to leave it.
 Notably, a prominent PP Member of Parliament (MP) from Pleven, Ivan Hristanov, declared that he would be leaving PP, and would not participate in the upcoming elections.
 There was speculation that he left due to conflicts with the leader of the list in the Pleven Electoral District.
 Petkov denied that this was the case.

-PP MP from Sofia Oblast, Alexander Dunchev, announced he would not be contesting the election and would leave PP, due to a DB member being placed if a DB member was as the leader of the list, calling that decision a "betrayal".
+PP MP from Sofia Oblast, Alexander Dunchev, announced he would not be contesting the election and would leave PP, due to a DB member being placed as the leader of the list, calling the decision a "betrayal".

 Chairman of the PP Parliamentary Group, Andrey Gyurev, denied that any "under the table" negotiations about list leaders were on-going and that all list leaders would be chosen based on merit.
 Gyurev confirmed that the PP Executive Council would meet on 22 February to finalise the list with DB.

 On 27 February, a day before lists were to be announced, disagreements broke out in Blagoevgrad Province.
 This led to DB MP and lawyer, Ivan Dimitrov, who had been selected to be third on the local list, to announce that he would be withdrawing from politics, citing problems with the joint list as one of his reasons.